Deemsys43230/MPR_A_NEETAR/NEET AR 11 BIO PHASE 1/Readme.md

-# NEET AR 11 BIO PHASE 2
+# NEET AR 11 BIO PHASE 3

-This application for learning 11th Standard Biology chapters using 3D model.
+This application for learning 11th Standard Biology chapters using 3D models.

 ## Overview

+- Cell theory and cell as the basic unit of life

+- Chemical constituents of living cells

+- Transport in plants

+- Digestion and Absorption

-- Anatomy and functions of different parts of flowering plants
+- Breathing and Exchange of Gases
-- Structural organisation in animals